Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-apply evaluator style

-The transcription of the naive \texttt{bv} evaluator to monadic style is immediate with Haskell's \texttt{do}-notation: \begin{code} bv :: Monad m => Term -> m Term -- may assume Term -> IO Term bv v@(Var _) = return v bv l@(Lam _ _) = return l bv (App m n) = do m' <- bv m case m' of (Lam x b) -> do n' <- bv n bv (subst n' x b) _ -> do n' <- bv n return (App m' n') \end{code} The type of \texttt{bv} is bounded-quantified on a monad type parameter \texttt{m}, which can be instantiated to a strict or non-strict monad instance using a type annotation when executing the evaluator, \eg\ \texttt{(bv} \texttt{::} \texttt{IO} \texttt{Term)} \texttt{t}.
-If we wish, we can assume \texttt{m} already instantiated to the \texttt{IO} monad, as shown in the comment.
+The transcription of the naive \texttt{bv} evaluator to monadic style is immediate with Haskell's \texttt{do}-notation: \begin{code} bv :: Monad m => Term -> m Term -- may assume Term -> IO Term bv v@(Var _) = return v bv l@(Lam _ _) = return l bv (App m n) = do m' <- bv m case m' of (Lam x b) -> do n' <- bv n bv (subst n' x b) _ -> do n' <- bv n return (App m' n') \end{code} The type of \texttt{bv} is bounded-quantified on the monad type parameter \texttt{m}, which can be instantiated to a strict or non-strict monad instance using a type annotation when executing the evaluator, \eg\ \texttt{(bv} \texttt{::} \texttt{IO} \texttt{Term)} \texttt{t}.
+Readers uninterested in the parameter may assume \texttt{m} already instantiated to the \texttt{IO} monad, as shown in the comment.
 Notice that \texttt{m} also occurs as a value variable (operator \texttt{m}) on the third clause for applications.
 This is usual Haskell coding style, as type and value variables have independent scopes.

 The use of Haskell, monadic style, and strict monad instances are not required for the proof by LWF.
-Haskell 2010 is used as a vehicle for communication and, at any rate, we could treat all our code as convenient syntactic sugar for a strict implementation language.
+Haskell 2010 is used as a vehicle for communication and, at any rate, we could treat all Haskell code as syntactic sugar for a strict implementation language.
 LWF is a simple, syntactic, and non-invertible transformation that only requires evaluators to be strict on their first parameter (Appendix~\ref{app:LWF}), which is the case for every evaluator because the first parameter is the input term.
 LWF does not involve equational reasoning, although monadic equational reasoning in Haskell is perfectly possible, \eg\ \cite{GH11}.
-The LWF proof presented in this paper can be obtained using a strict implementation language with non-monadic code (as demonstrated in \cite{GPN14} for two plain evaluators) or with monadic code.
+A LWF proof can also be obtained for non-monadic or monadic code in a strict implementation language, as demonstrated in \cite{GPN14} for two plain evaluators.